wp-plugins/photopress-paypal-shopping-cart/readme.txt

 Tested up to: 3.5
 Stable tag: 1.0

-This plugin dynamically adds shopping cart functionality to Image Attachment Pages (or single Posts, or Pages) for use in selling prints/merchandise of any image on your WordPress website.
+This plugin dynamically adds shopping cart functionality to Image Attachment Pages (or single Posts, or Pages) for use in selling prints/merchandise.

 == Description ==